oSmartCoder/Platformer/README.md

 # 🎮 Platformer
 2d Platformer Game made in Python.
-This project was completed for a school assignment.
+This was one of my passion projects from 2023 (this was also completed for a school assignment).

-This game is currently still a work in progress, and the files will be constantly updated.

 ## 👀 Game Preview